Operationalizing Declarative and Procedural Knowledge: a Benchmark on Logic Programming Petri Nets (LPPNs): Results

-Table~\ref{tab:evaluation} summarizes the performances of 10 executions of different configurations of nets.\footnote{The tests were run on a laptop provided with a 1.5 GHz Quadcore processor and 3Gb RAM.} The data partially confirms what we expected: the analysis based on the operational semantics (BE+BT) clearly outperforms and scales excellently for the serial configurations, while that based on the denotational semantics (EC) scales poorly for such a simple structure.
-However, for the nested forking configurations, BE+BT is evidently slower; intuitively this is due to the efficient search and pruning capabilities of ASP.
-However, if we consider the incremental ratio, we observe that it is roughly comparable to the results provided by the second mode.
-In effect, the Python code of the executor/analyzer is not optimized as \texttt{clingo}, on the contrary, for many aspects this represents a lower-bound on the possible implementation choices.
+Table~\ref{tab:evaluation} summarises the performances of 10 executions of different network configurations.\footnote{The tests were run on a MacBook Pro (2018) provided with a 2.2 GHz 6-core processor Intel Code i7 and 16Gb RAM DDR4.} Results are also illustrated on Fig.~\ref{fig:evaluation}.
+The data essentially confirms our hypothesis: the analysis based on the operational semantics (BF+BT) clearly outperforms and scales excellently for the serial configurations, while that based on the denotational semantics (EC) scales poorly in this configuration.
+For the forking configurations, BF+BT is evidently slower in absolute terms.
+Intuitively this is due to the efficient search and pruning capabilities of ASP.
+Unlike clingo, the Python code of the Petri net executor/analyzer is not optimised; on the contrary, for many aspects this represents a lower-bound on the possible implementation choices.
+Nevertheless, if we consider execution times in logarithmic scale, we observe that the two methods are essentially comparable in terms of tractability.